chevereto/v3-docs/setup/install.md

 **Note:** Our paid edition isn't available in these script libraries.
 However, you can install Chevereto Free and then **one-click upgrade** it to the paid edition directly from the `/dashboard` panel.
 :::

+## Cron

+Since Chevereto v3.17 background jobs are issued using a cron, which is a scheduled task for jobs like removing images from external storage, remove expired images and many other maintenance tasks.
+At `/dashboard` you will find the crontab entry for your installation.

+Kindly refer to the documentation of your server software for the procedure to add add the cron entry.

 ## Install issues

 Most common install issue is missing [system requirements](./requirements.md) so make sure that you are running a compatible system and that all the data is correct like working MySQL credentials and privileges.